-At 18, Robert began his initiation into "the life", adopting his
+At 18, Robert began his initiation into "

 He published his first autobiographical novel,